eXascaleInfolab/TSM-Bench/README.md

 ```

-- Build all databases using the installation script located in the root folder
+- Download and install all systems

 ```bash
 cd Databases